peter-califano/peter-califano/README.md

 ## What I Do
 I bring a unique blend of analytics, research, and creative problem-solving to tackle real-world challenges.
 My work focuses on:
 - **Data Analysis & Visualization**: Using tools like Python, SQL, and Tableau to derive insights and tell compelling stories.
-- **Business Strategy**: Applying data-driven approaches to optimize decision-making, especially in healthcare, finance, and nonprofit sectors.
+- **Business Strategy**: Applying data-driven approaches to optimize decision-making.
+- **Nonprofit Impact**: Designing novel solutions and building models to quantify and maximize non-profit impact.

 ## Skills
 - **Programming**: Python (data cleaning, APIs, visualization, ETL), Pandas, SQL